-4.8.1 Rules for Path Modification
+4.8.1 Rules for Path Modification by the applicant

-Requests for path variation are governed by section D.3 of the Network Code - please refer to that section for details.
+Requests for path variation are governed by Condition D.3 of the Network Code - please refer to that section for details.

-4.8.2 Rules for Path Alteration
+4.8.2 Rules for Path Alteration by the IM

-Requests for path variation are governed by section D.3 of the Network Code - please refer to that section for details.
+Requests for path variation are governed by Condition D.3 of the Network Code - please refer to that section for details.

-4.8.3 Non-Usage Rules
+4.8.3 Non-Usage Rules by the applicant

 Part J of the Network Code, which is incorporated into Framework Agreements, provides a means by which access rights may be removed in the event that a RU fails to use them, unless this failure is due to non-economic reasons beyond the RU's control.
-The specific threshold quota required by Regulation 29 of the Access, Management and Licensing

-Regulations is specified by Part J4.2 of the Network Code but should be read in conjunction with the entirety of PartJ4.
+The specific threshold quota required by Regulation 29 of the Access, Management and Licensing Regulations is specified by Part J4.2 of the Network Code but should be read in conjunction with the entirety of Part J.

-4.8.4 Rules for Cancellation
+4.8.4 Rules for Cancellation by the applicant